master-of-zen/Av1an/README.md

     --boost                 Enable experimental CQ boosting for dark scenes.
 Refer to 1.7 release notes.

     -bl                     CQ limit for boosting.
-Cq can't get lower than this value.
+CQ can't get lower than this value.

     -br                     CQ range for boosting.
+Delta for which CQ can be changed

     --vmaf                  Calculate vmaf for each encoded clip.
                             Requires: Installed FFMPEG with libvmaf and installed libvmaf.